 We fall prey to the competitive nature among parents, the desire to help our children shine socially and academically above all others.
 We push them into classes to help them achieve our … I mean their … dreams.

-But is this Tiger Mom approach to education the one cognitive experts at UC Berkeley and MIT now believe will actually produce the best return on investment?
+But is this Tiger Mom or helicopter approach to early childhood education the one cognitive experts at UC Berkeley and MIT now believe will actually produce the best return on investment?
 For as we all know, it is truly an investment.

 As a contributor to the UC-Berkeley study, Alison Gopnik, has written an excellent article summarizing these findings in, “Why Preschool Shouldn’t Be Like School; New research shows that teaching kids more and more, at ever-younger ages, may backfire.”